Appeal procedure

 Application documents

-Please make sure to submit the requested documents digitally with the application (possible formats for security reasons: pdf, jpg).
-This is because only the documents you provide us with can be evaluated:
+Please make sure to submit the required documents digitally with your application (for security reasons, possible formats: pdf, jpg).
+Only the documents you provide us with can be evaluated:

 • a curriculum vitae